minifs/FileSystem/README.md

-# Mini File System - team 8
+# Mini Filesystem(minifs) - team 8
-Mini File System is a easy way to simply implement file system on Linux OS.
+Mini Filesystem is a easy way to simply implement filesystem on Linux OS.
+This is the ext2 deformation.

 # Development
 ## Environment Requirement